TutsWiki/source/content/data_structures_algorithms/tree.md

 Data structures are different ways in which we can store or organise data.
 They can be classified into broadly two types.

 ## 1. Linear Data Structures
 Data structures in which data is stored in the sequential arrangement are called linear data structures.
 For example `arrays`, `linked lists`, `queues` etc. Please note that this does not imply storing data in consecutive locations.
-The data can be stored in random locations also as in the linked list.
+Data can be stored anywhere in the memory, though the linked list is a linear data structure, it does not store data in contiguous memory locations.
 By linear data structures, we mean that when we traverse the data structure then we will always get the values in a sequence.

 ## 2. Non-linear Data Structures
 Non-linear data structure does not follow any sequence for storing data.
 Here data is stored hierarchically in multiple levels.
 Here computer memory is used more efficiently than linear data structures.
 E.g. `trees`, `graphs`